 Set the Enable SSL encryption checkbox as follows:

 Check the checkbox when your system prevents use of the HTTP protocol.
-The HTTPS protocol and SSL encryption will be used for all communication between your PassKey or PassKey for Mobile and WWPass.
+The HTTPS protocol and SSL encryption will be used for all communication between your PassKey and WWPass.
 (The checkbox is checked by default).

-Clear the checkbox when your system allows use of the HTTP protocol and you want to speed up communication between your PassKey or PassKey for Mobile and WWPass.
+Clear the checkbox when your system allows use of the HTTP protocol and you want to speed up communication between your PassKey and WWPass.
 HTTPS is used only for communication that requires the security of SSL encryption.
 HTTP is used for all other communication.

-The Use proxy to connect WWPass services feature lets you control whether your PassKey or PassKey for Mobile communicates with WWPass Services over the Internet via an HTTP proxy server.
+The Use proxy to connect WWPass services feature lets you control whether your PassKey communicates with WWPass Services over the Internet via an HTTP proxy server.

 Note: Internet connections are made through a proxy server primarily at organizations and companies.
 Typically, people connecting to the Internet from home do not use a proxy server.